 - In a medium bowl, combine GF flour, sugar, salt, and baking powder.
 Whisk until free of lumps.

 - Place ⅓ cup vegetable in a 1 cup measuring cup, add the egg and fill the rest of the cup up with milk.

 - Gently mix in with the flour mixture.

 - Fold in the blueberries.

-- Bake muffins for 25-30 minutes or until toothpick inserted into the center of a muffin comes out with a few moist crumbs.
+- Bake Gluten-Free Blueberry Muffins for 25-30 minutes or until toothpick inserted into the center of a muffin comes out with a few moist crumbs.
 Remove from oven and allow to cool.